CHEM104 Introduction to Environmental Chemistry

 - demonstrate key aspects of the long term measurements of changes in concentrations of pollutants in air, water and soil;

 - determine the nitrogen content of surface and well waters using water testing kits;

 - predict concentrations of pollutants in environmental media based on physical and chemical parameters, including partition coefficients and half-lives;

 - design a laboratory notebook and use it to record all the data collected; and

 - demonstrate a general understanding of the theory behind environmental testing and of the testing equipment used.

-Reference, Resource, or Learning Materials to be used by Students:The students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, computer programs.
-Please refer to the course format for specific information.
+Reference, Resource, or Learning Materials to be used by Student:The students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, computer programs.
+Please refer to the course syllabus for specific information.